Disgraced National MP Andrew Falloon's resignation saves taxpayer $60,000

 Jacinda Ardern's chief of staff, with permission, notified National Party leader Judith Collins on Friday.

-It is understood Falloon's version of events is that he was at a party several weeks ago and briefly left his phone unattended at a party - and acquaintances then used it to send the sexual image in question.
+It is understood Falloon's version of events is that he was at a party several weeks ago and briefly left his phone unattended - and acquaintances then used it to send the sexual image in question.

 The Herald understands the image was not of himself but was pornographic in nature.